Almost in focus

 When I developed my first roll of film at a drugstore, I received both printed photos and a CD with digital scans of my images.
 While the prints turned out beautifully, the scans’ quality was awful: low resolution, and the colors were off.
 They charged me extra for those ugly scans.

 Shortly after buying my first non-disposable film camera, I ordered a dedicated film scanner, an Epson V600.
 Luckily, I received a faulty unit and was able to return it within a week, as I didn’t like it at all.
+Being a flatbed scanner, its optical resolution isn’t high enough for 35mm film.
+While it might work well with 120 film, the 35mm images came out soft and lacked details.
+Additionally, the scanner is huge, taking up about a quarter of my desk.

 Read more ...